-As an eCommerce business you have the unique benefit of being able to function like a real brick-and-mortar store from the comfort of your home.
+When starting an eCommerce business you have the unique benefit of being able to function like a real brick and mortar store from the comfort of your home.
 However, this does mean that your customer service response needs to be ten times better than that of traditional retail stores.
 Understandably, customer expectations will be much higher too.
 Although, there is no need to worry.
 You can still exceed customer expectations with an online presence too.

-In this guide you will learn the basics of eCommerce customer service as well as proven methods and strategies that will ensure you're always keeping your customers happy.
+In this guide, you will learn the basics of eCommerce customer service as well as proven methods and strategies for eCommerce marketplaces that will ensure you're always keeping your customers happy.
 We’ll also include some of the best tools and technology that can help you succeed.

-eCommerce customer service is a detailed combination of strategies, people, tolls, and technology used together in order to provide services to online customers.
-Because it is naturally harder to know and even understand what a customer needs without them physically being in your presence, it’s important to have the right tools and people at your side.
+eCommerce customer service is a detailed combination of strategies, people, business tools, and technology used together in order to provide services to online customers.
+Because it is naturally harder to know and even understand what a customer needs without them physically being in your presence, it’s important to have the right eCommerce tools and people at your side.

-Even though your business operates online it doesn’t mean you can neglect providing your customers with an exceptional online shopping experience.
-Providing great customer service not only keeps your customers happy, but it also helps grow your business.
-Customer service has five main goals:
+Even though your business operates online it doesn’t mean you can neglect to provide your customers with an exceptional online shopping experience.
+Providing great eCommerce customer service not only keeps your customers happy, but it also helps grow your business. eCommerce customer service has five main goals:

 - Retaining customers